Food-Truck-TrackR-Build-Week/back-end/README.md

 PUT /api/trucks/:id - restricted, updates the truck with the given id

 DELETE /api/trucks/:id - restricted, deletes the truck with the given id

+GET /api/diners/:id/favoriteTrucks - restricted, returns an array of the diner with the given id's favorite trucks

+POST /api/diners/:id/favoriteTrucks

+- restricted, adds a truck to the diner with the given id's favorite trucks

+- `req.body`: `truckId` is required
+- returns the updated array of the diner's favorite trucks

+DELETE /api/diners/:id/favoriteTrucks - restricted, deletes a truck from the diner with the given id's favorite trucks

+- `req.body`: `truckId` is required
+- returns the updated array of the diner's favorite trucks